 This size is pretty friendly for a party also, especially when you have a lot of kids or a lot of sides.
 We served these at several backyard bbq’s we’ve had.
 I think the most notable was in honor of the summer 2017 solar eclipse.
 We had a big backyard party and cut the cheese to look like suns to make eclipse burgers.

 But for every day, unless you plan on teaching about astronomy around the table a regular slider will be a big hit all on its own.
 Top with your favorite toppings, and serve hot off the grill or griddle.

 How To Make Mini Turkey Burger Sliders All The Same Size

 To keep my burgers consistent, I like to use a ring.
 I found mine in a cookie cutter set, it’s 2.5 inches across.
 You can use this to press your sliders into for more consistent burgers, like this!

-People usually think about putting an egg in ground meat with a meatloaf or even meatballs, so why would you add it to burgers?
+One secret to keep turkey burgers from falling apart is to use an egg.
 I’ve found that by adding that egg, your meat stays extra juicy on the grill or on the pan.
 The burgers can say together just fine without the egg, but the egg tends to help a lot.

 Mini Turkey Burger Sliders With Cheese

-In a small bowl, beat egg with a fork until yolk is broken and scrambled.
+- In a small bowl, beat egg lightly with a fork until the yolk breaks.

-Top with cheese and slide them on to your favorite slider sized buns or rolls!
+- Top with cheese and slide them on to your favorite slider sized buns or rolls, and enjoy!